wmo-im/wmo-im.github.io/README.md

 ## Welcome to the World Meteorological Organization GitHub for Information Management
-This is a working space for WMO experts to maintain and improve upon the WMO Information System (WIS).
+The WMO-IM GitHub is a working space for WMO experts to maintain and improve upon the WMO Information System (WIS).

 Visit the [Community website](https://community.wmo.int/activity-areas/wmo-information-system-wis) for more information about WIS and to access published resources.